conan-io/conan-io.github.io/_posts/2026-09-04-Robotics-with-Conan-consuming-ROS.markdown

 combined with the drivers, algorithms, robot models and tools that the rest of the ecosystem already publishes, or with those of the partners you work with.

-For some months now we have been working on [conan-io/ros-conan](https://github.com/conan-io/ros-conan), a set of recipes that build the [Kilted ROS distribution](https://docs.ros.org/en/kilted/Releases/Release-Kilted-Kaiju.html) from source and expose it as a regular Conan package for Linux, macOS and Windows.
-The goal is that **adding ROS support to a C++ project already using Conan is one more `requires`**, not a separate installation with its own workflow.
+For some months now we have been **experimenting** with [conan-io/ros-conan](https://github.com/conan-io/ros-conan), a set of recipes that build the [Kilted ROS distribution](https://docs.ros.org/en/kilted/Releases/Release-Kilted-Kaiju.html) from source and expose it as a regular Conan package for Linux, macOS and Windows.
+The idea we wanted to explore is whether **adding ROS support to a C++ project already using Conan could be one more `requires`**, instead of a separate installation with its own workflow.
 A `conan install` puts the ROS installation in your cache, and from there you require and consume it like any other package.
 It is the other direction from the [colcon integration we described in 2024](https://blog.conan.io/2024/11/28/Enhancing-ros-builds-with-Conan.html), where Conan packages are consumed transparently inside a ROS workspace: here ROS itself enters the usual C++ and Conan flow.

+> We would like to emphasize that this is **an experiment rather than a finished feature**.
+> The recipes are not finished, there are no prebuilt binaries for them and they are not
+> even included in Conan Center.
+This is exploratory work to propose a new approach to developing
+> robotic applications with ROS.

 <figure class="centered">
     <video controls playsinline preload="metadata" width="100%"